Terms & Conditions

 If you wish to cancel, either call us on 020 8126 3440 during our working hours or email us at email@example.com and provide your name, date of birth and the time of your consultation.

-Please note that if you do not attend for your appointment without 48 hours prior notice, you will be charged for the full appointment time, and should you wish to rebook, there will be a 50% surcharge.
+Please note that if you do not attend for your appointment without 48 hours prior notice, you will be charged for the full appointment time, and you will need to rebook at the full rate.

 - Accessing the Heydoc System